 2. Cordoba C7 CD

 Moving on we have another Cordoba model that has is capable of doing so much more than its price would suggest, the Cordoba C7 CD.
-This thing is a perfect tool for beginners and enthusiasts, however, if you know how to push it, it can be perfect even for skillful session musicians, definitely one of the very best in the market.
+This thing is a perfect option for beginners and enthusiasts, however, if you know how to push it, it can be perfect even for skillful session musicians, definitely one of the very best in the market.

 Like any Cordoba guitar, the C7 also has the traditional classical guitar shape that is the company’s specialty.
 This is a near-perfectly built guitar in every sense, it comes ready to play right out of its box, everything is so well-though and I can’t realistically complain about anything about this device, just solid all-around.